top of page

 House 1 — The House of Self

-This house relates to how a person approaches life and the impression they naturally give.
-Some people connect the 1st house with themes of identity, instinct, and self-presentation.
-Planetary energy here may draw attention to how one steps into the world and initiates action.
+This house relates to how we approach life and the impression we naturally give.
+Some connect the 1st house with themes of identity, instinct, and self-presentation.
+Planetary energy here may draw attention to how we step into the world and initiate action.

 House 2 — The House of Resources

-The 2nd house speaks to one’s relationship with physical and emotional resources—such as values, material stability, and personal worth.
-It often reflects what someone considers meaningful or comforting, not in a predictive way, but as a gentle lens for understanding priorities.
+The 2nd house speaks to our relationship with physical and emotional resources.
+This includes values, material stability, and personal worth.
+It often reflects what we consider meaningful or comforting—not in a predictive way, but as a gentle lens for understanding our priorities.

 House 3 — The House of Expression

-Symbolically tied to communication, learning, and daily interactions, the 3rd house highlights how people share ideas and connect with their immediate environment.
+Symbolically tied to communication, learning, and daily interactions, the 3rd house highlights how we share ideas and connect with our immediate environment.
 Some may see this house as the realm of siblings, local community, and curiosity.

 House 4 — The House of Roots

 This very reflective house relates to private life, home, ancestry, and emotional foundation.
-It can symbolize where someone retreats for safety or nourishment.
+It symbolizes where we retreat for safety or nourishment.
 Energy here may inspire questions like: “What feels like home to me?” or “Where do I come from?”

 House 5 — The House of Creative Spark

 The 5th house is often linked with self-expression, creativity, playfulness, and joy.
-Rather than predicting children or creative success, it invites people to explore what inspires them and how they naturally share their unique spark with the world.
+Rather than predicting children or creative success, it invites us to explore what inspires us and how we share our unique spark with the world.

 House 6 — The House of Daily Life

 Many associate this house with routines, self-care rhythms, responsibilities, work habits, and service.
-It encourages reflection on how one tends to the body, mind, and everyday tasks.
-Some people experience this house as a reminder of balance and well-being.
+It encourages reflection on how we tend to our body, mind, and everyday tasks.
+Some experience this house as a reminder of balance and well-being.

 House 7 — The House of Partnership

-The 7th house represents the symbolic “mirror” of the self—how one engages in committed relationships, collaborations, and agreements.
+The 7th house represents the symbolic “mirror” of the self—how we engage in committed relationships, collaborations, and agreements.
 It’s less about predicting relationship outcomes and more about understanding patterns of connection and reciprocity.

 House 8 — The House of Depth